Reyes Maroto

-María Reyes Maroto Illera (born 19 December 1973) is a Spanish economist and politician who has been serving as Minister of Industry, Trade and Tourism in the government of Prime Minister Pedro Sánchez since 2018.
+María Reyes Maroto Illera (born 19 December 1973) is a Spanish economist and politician who served as minister of Industry, Trade and Tourism in the government of prime minister Pedro Sánchez from 2018 to 2023.

 Early life and education

 Although Maroto was born in the town of Medina del Campo (province of Valladolid), her parents are natives and residents of the also Valladolid town of Ataquines, where she spent her childhood and youth.
 She graduated in Economics from the University of Valladolid.

 Career in academia

 Maroto worked in the Ideas for Progress Foundation between 2011 and 2013, and has been an associate professor in the Department of Economics at the Charles III University of Madrid.

 Political career

 Regional deputy

 Candidate number 20 on the list of the Spanish Socialist Worker's Party (PSOE) for the regional elections of May 2015 in the Community of Madrid, Marto was elected and became deputy of the Assembly of Madrid, in which she served as socialist spokeswoman in the Committee of Budgets, Economy, Finance and Employment.
 She resigned from her parliamentary seat on 6 June 2018.